-Although Peniscola, Spain, is incredibly popular with Spanish tourists, most foreigners have never even heard of it.
+Although Peniscola, Spain, is incredibly popular with domestic tourists, most foreigners have never even heard of it.

 This picturesque coastal town in the province of Castellon on the Costa del Azahar is considered one of the sunniest places on the Spanish coast, and with its charming white and blue houses, turquoise waters and cobblestoned streets, Peniscola feels more like a Greek island than mainland Spain!